-The latest indications from Silicon Valley are a bit disheartening for entrepreneurs hoping to throw a wrench in the inner-workings of the powers that be. many of the startups that have sprung up over the last few years — many of which are aiming at disrupting already-established industries — are startlingly ineffective at disrupting anything.
-In fact, with a few notable exceptions, corporate America is looking as strong as ever, at least according to new insight from FiveThirtyEight.
+The latest indications from Silicon Valley are a bit disheartening, particularly for entrepreneurs hoping to get disruptive.
+Many of the startups that have sprung up over the last few years — many of which are aiming at disrupting already-established industries — are startlingly ineffective at disrupting anything.
+In fact, with a few notable exceptions, corporate America is looking as strong as ever, at least according to insight from FiveThirtyEight.

-While those companies have tasted success, most others are still struggling to take away market share from incumbents, and for right now, those incumbents are standing strong.
-While FiveThirtyEight reports that entrepreneurship and startups are an important piece to the overall economic health of the country, the rising rates of startup failures and failed ventures have economists worried.
-In 2011, 27 percent of new companies went out of business within their first year, whereas 20 years ago, that figure was at 20 percent.
-Also of note: During the 1970s, 15 percent of all businesses in the United States were startups.
-Now, that number has been cut nearly in half, to 8 percent.
+While those companies have tasted success or even flourished, most others are still struggling to swipe market share from incumbents.
+And for right now, those incumbents are standing strong.
+While FiveThirtyEight says that entrepreneurship and startups are an important piece to the overall economic health of the country, the rising rates of startup failures and failed ventures have economists worried.
+In 2011, 27% of new companies went out of business within their first year, whereas 20 years ago, that figure was at 20%.
+Also of note: during the 1970s, 15% of all businesses in the United States were startups.
+Now, that number has been cut nearly in half, to 8%.

 This is really only one advantage that big companies enjoy over smaller, less-established businesses.
 And it plays right into declining rates of business dynamism being seen across the country.